-Peggy Tabata, a laboratory technician from the Desmond Tutu HIV Foundation and masters student with the Cape Peninsula University of Technology, discussed her research exploring what factors increase health risks amongst higher education students and how this group perceives their risk.
+Peggy Tabata, a laboratory technician from the Desmond Tutu HIV Foundation and masters student with the Cape Peninsula University of Technology, discussed the preliminary results of her research exploring what factors increase health risks amongst higher education students and how this group perceives their risk.

 Adolescents are shown to be more risk-seeking than children as a result of neurocognitive changes around puberty.
-The parts of the brain that release dopamine – a chemical that helps us see rewards and take action towards them, develops at this time.
+Many areas of the brain develop, one example is the parts of the brain that release dopamine – a chemical that helps us see rewards and take action towards them, develops at this time.
 For example, at a college party, there are plenty of rewards on offer: alcohols, sex and drugs for example, and the part of the brain that rewards indulging in these pleasures is in full swing, uninhibited by the part of the brain that controls self-regulation.
 (This part is fully developed in adulthood).
 (4)

 This new reward-seeking behaviour, along with other biological and social factors, increase an adolescent’s risk of sexually risky behaviour and, therefore, sexually transmitted infections.(1, 5).
 STIs also increase an individual’s risk of HIV infection.
 Areas affected by STIs become inflamed and there is higher concentration of immune cells fighting the infection.
 These immune cells are the ones that HIV target.

 Tabata comments that “South Africa is one of the countries that has the largest number of HIV infections.”
 (2) The National Strategic Plan estimated that 16.6% of young people have HIV.
 (3) These young people are high school learners, university students, employed and unemployed people.